Aram Khachaturian: Ballet

 Khachaturian is best known internationally for his ballet music.
 (Note: "Khachaturian's world renown ... was due to his two Romantic ballets Gayaneh and Spartacus, and his attractively melodious concertos."

 "Khachaturian is principally known for his ballet music..."

 "...it is for his ballet music that he was and remains best known both in the Soviet Union and in the West".

 "...his fame in the West rests chiefly on two ballets, Gayane (1942) and Spartacus (1954)...)
 His second ballet, Gayane, was largely reworked from his first ballet, Happiness.
 Anna Kisselgoff called it "one of the staples of the Soviet and Eastern European ballet repertory."
 Spartacus became his most acclaimed work in the post-Stalin period.
 These two compositions "remain his most successful compositions".
-According to Jonathan McCollum and Andy Nercessian, his music for these two ballets "can safely be included among the best known pieces of classical music throughout the world, a fact that is vitalized by perception that these are perhaps the only works through that the world really knows Armenian music".
+According to Jonathan McCollum and Andy Nercessian, his music for these two ballets "can safely be included among the best known pieces of classical music throughout the world, a fact that is vitalized by the perception that these are perhaps the only works through which the world really knows Armenian music".

 Spartacus was popularized when the "Adagio of Spartacus and Phrygia" was used as the theme for a popular BBC drama series The Onedin Line during the 1970s.
 The climax of Spartacus was also used in films such as Caligula (1979) and Ice Age: The Meltdown (2006).
 Joel Coen's The Hudsucker Proxy (1994) also prominently featured music from Spartacus and Gayane (the "Sabre Dance" included).
 Gayanes "Adagio" was used, among other films, in Stanley Kubrick's futuristic film 2001: A Space Odyssey.